coraxx/netdata_nv_plugin/README.md

 ### Requirements ###

-* Nvidia driver installed (this plugin needs the NVML library)
+* Nvidia driver installed (this plugin uses the NVML library)
 * nvidia-ml-py Python package (Python NVML wrapper)
-    - install via `pip install nvidia-ml-py`
-    - or copy `pynvml.py` from the "nvidia-ml-py" package (https://pypi.python.org/pypi/nvidia-ml-py/7.352.0) to `/usr/libexec/netdata/python.d/python_modules/`

 ### Installation ###

+Install the nvidia-ml-py Python package via `pip install nvidia-ml-py` or copy the `pynvml.py` file from the "nvidia-ml-py" package (https://pypi.python.org/pypi/nvidia-ml-py) to `/usr/libexec/netdata/python.d/python_modules/`

+IMPORTANT: Version 7.352.0 of the nvidia-ml-py package does not work with Python >=3.2 -> see known bugs section of this readme.

 With default NetData installation copy the nv.chart.py script to `/usr/libexec/netdata/python.d/` and the nv.conf config file to `/etc/netdata/python.d/`.

-Edit the config file to set options for extracted information.
+Edit the config file to set options for legacy mode (old nvidia graphics cards).

 Then restart NetData to activate the plugin.